 Fortunately, they have several options from which to choose.
 In general, there are two categories of growth.
 Organic growth is growth where a company aims to increase its number of customers, increase its number of products, enter a new market with a new product, develop new market channels, or refocus its business in line with the market.

-Inorganic growth concerns growth through a partnership.
+External growth concerns growth through a partnership.
 This growth typically involves two companies coming together in a merger or a strategic alliance, a business moving downstream into distribution, moving upstream its supplier base, or consolidating the market.

 Companies typically use one or more of these options to reach their business goals.
 Corporate leaders need to decide what is the best fit for the growth objectives of their companies.
 To decide which growth strategy to use, they’ll need to understand what each option has to offer.

 Exhibit 1.
-The Two Types of Growth
+Different Growth Paths

 The objective of organic growth is to gain market share.
 This growth strategy is used widely and usually regarded as the safest, lowest cost, least visible to the competition, and least risky to change adaptation.